Optimizilla Review: Free Image Compressor Worth Using?

 Pick Squoosh if you need format conversion to WebP or AVIF, or you don’t want your images uploaded to a third-party server.
 It also handles resizing in the same interface.

 Pick ShortPixel if you process high volumes.
-Its glossy compression mode produced the smallest JPEGs in our testing with minimal quality loss.
+Its glossy compression mode produces some of the smallest JPEGs of any tool here with minimal quality loss.

 #Using Optimizilla Step by Step